 Base Partnership Limited Liability Partnership Legal entity It is not a separate legal entity It is a separate legal entity Liability The liability of the partners is unlimited.
 The liability of the members of the LLP is limited.
 Number of members Minimum required is two.
 Maximum number is 100 subject to some exceptions Minimum number of members for a LLP is 2 and no limit for maximum numbers.
-Entering into contracts Partnership is not a separate person and enter into contract on behalf of its partners Compliance of law Lesser compliance More compliance under LLP Act.
+Entering into contracts Partnership is not a separate person and enter into contract on behalf of its partners LLP is capable of entering into contracts and holding property in its own name Compliance of law Lesser compliance More compliance under LLP Act.
 Dissolution Firm can be dissolved on the eve of death of partner, retirement of partner etc., unless otherwise than agreed to in the agreement.
 LLP can be dissolved by complying with the provisions of LLP (Winding up and Dissolution) Rules, 2012.

-The following are the differences between the partnership and Limited Liability Partnership.
+The following are the differences between the partnership and Hindu Undivided Family.